Frequently Asked Questions

 Paramedics are rapidly becoming health care professionals.
 Academic advisement helps you make decisions that are best for your immediate and long-term career goals.
 Advisement also can save you time and money by plotting the most effective curriculum map based on your goals.
 Contact an Admissions Adviser at 801-626-6136; email@example.com) for an appointment.

 Do I have to register (become admitted) to Weber State University?

 Class starts - application deadlines?

 EMT (PAR 1000 and 1001) courses start at the beginning of Fall, Spring and usually Summer semesters.
-The day class is Monday and Friday 1230 - 1630.
-Second block night classes that run M-Tu-W-Th from 1800 - 2200 are often offered.
+The day class is Tuesday and Thursday, 1200 (noon) to 1600.
+First and second block night classes that run M-Tu-W-Th from 1800 - 2200 are often offered.
 Students may register online for BOTH PAR 1000/1001 and are accepted as long as space is available.
 Classes fill quickly and over-rides are not issued.
 Attendance of the first class is MANDATORY.

-Both day and evening Paramedic courses start in Fall semester pending sufficient enrollment.
+PARAMEDIC Both day and evening Paramedic courses start in Fall semester pending sufficient enrollment.
 Applicants are encouraged to submit applications early even if prerequisites are not completed.
-Applications are due May15th.
+Applications are due May 15th.
 You must select your first choice of either "day" or "evening" programs.
 At this time the EC&R Department will make the "sufficient enrollment" decisions.
 After May 15th, admissions will continue over the summer on a space available basis.
-Applications from fully qualified students for the Fall 2013 class close on August 5.
+Due to BCI and urine drug test requirements qualified applicants must apply by July 17.
 Please contact the department at 801-626-6521 for details.
 An application may be found on the home page.

 What is the cost of the program?
 (Tuition - Books - Uniforms - Applications - Incidentals)